Emplixety/Emplixety/README.md

 "Rejection makes a man stronger.
 I believe you can't call yourself a real man unless you can laugh off all the bad stuff that's happend to you." - Jiraiya

 "If you have everything, you have nothing but if you have nothing, you have everything so spend your time wisely!" - Me

+"Acquired strength only comes from the accumulation of results.
+Tasting defeat and savoring victory, these are the things that lead us to grow.
+The most important thing now is for those results to continue to exist!" - Aoi Todo